 Work on your credit score

-This may be surprising, but your credit score may affect the cost of your new driver’s car insurance.
+In most states, your credit score will affect the cost of car insurance.
 Nationwide claims up to 92% of car insurers price your auto insurance premium according to your credit score.
-A CarInsurance.com analysis of the worst states for drivers with bad credit found that drivers with bad credit pay an average of 71% more for coverage than those with good credit.
+A CarInsurance.com analysis of the worst states for drivers with bad credit found that drivers with bad credit pay an average of 77% more for coverage than those with good credit, according to the most recent data.

 • Ordering a free credit report and making sure the information listed is correct.
 Dispute any wrong or inaccurate information on your report to have it removed.